arjunrs3/FEVDA/Next_steps.md

 - delete unnecessary functions
 - convert to explicit units instead of implicit units
 - Reduce interdependencies between files of different hierarchies
-## Create track interface
-- Decide whether or not PySimpleGUI is good for mapping
-- implement click to mark, save as csv
 ## Document
 - generate proper documentation that is easy to read and understand
 ## Validate